 Here are 14 facts that highlight the link between hunger and natural disasters:

-1. Extreme weather events have more than doubled in the last 30 years.
+1. Extreme weather events have increased five-fold over the past 50 years.

-2. More than 80 percent of the world’s most food-insecure people live in disaster-prone countries with high levels of environmental degradation.
+2. More than 80% of the world’s hungriest people live in disaster-prone countries with high levels of environmental degradation.

-6. The dry area of land below the Sahara Desert in Africa has experienced the most land degradation of anywhere in the world.
-For example, 90 percent of Lake Chad has dried up due to rising temperatures, forcing women to walk further to collect water for their families.
+5. The dry area of land below the Sahara Desert in Africa is experiencing some of the worst land degradation of anywhere in the world.
+For example, 90% of Lake Chad has dried up due to rising temperatures, forcing women to walk further to collect water for their families.

-8. Drought in South and Central America is causing record high levels of displacement and mass migration, affected 2.2 million people in El Salvador, Guatemala, Honduras, and Nicaragua — also known as “The Dry Corridor.”
+7. Extreme weather events in South and Central America are causing record high levels of displacement and mass migration, with nearly 8 million people affected in El Salvador, Guatemala, Honduras, and Nicaragua — also known as “The Dry Corridor.”

 13. Over a third of all crops grown for human consumption rely on pollinators like birds, bees and bats.

 14. The global population is expected to exceed 9 billion people by 2050.
-In order to meet this growing demand for food, production will have to increase 50 percent by 2050.
+In order to meet this growing demand for food, production will have to increase 60% by 2050.